MaamIL/MyLittleApps/TicTacToe_tkinter/README.md

 <br>
 ![Names Screenshot](./imgs/scrn1.png)
 <br>
-clicking 'Start' will open the main game screen, where each one of you, at his turn, clicks the square he wants to put his X/O in. <br>
+Clicking 'Start' will open the main game screen, where each one of you, at his turn, clicks the square he wants to put his X/O in. <br>
 ![Game Screenshot](./imgs/scrn2.png)
 <br>
 There are 3 options for ending the game: X player wins, O player wins or Tie. <br>
 ![End1 Screenshot](./imgs/scrn3.png)
 <br>
-If you choose to play gain- the game will restart while the other player starts (once X player starts, in the next game- O player starts and so on).
+If you choose to play again- the game will restart while the other player starts (once X player starts, in the next game- O player starts and so on).
 The winning or tie numbers will be accumulated and shown each time you end a game, untill you'll exit.
 <br>
 ![End2 Screenshot](./imgs/scrn4.png)
 <br>